strimzi/strimzi-kafka-operator/README.md

 ### Deploying to OpenShift

 Kafka broker is provided in the form of OpenShift template.
 The cluster can be deployed from the template either using command line or using the OpenShift console.
-To create the ephemeral cluster, run following commend in your
+To create the ephemeral cluster, run following command in your
 terminal:
 ```
 oc new-app strimzi-ephemeral